Eating in a caloric deficit for prolonged periods is physically demanding and mentally.

 The best way to fight emotional eating is to buckle down and take in the stress.

-Although it’s impossible to provide a one-size-fits-all solution that works to relieve everyone’s stress, maintaining healthy sleep habits and targeting your diet are two good steps to reducing stress.
+Although it’s impossible to provide a one-size-fits-all solution that works to relieve everyone’s stress, maintaining healthy sleep habits and targeting your diet are two reasonable steps to reducing stress.

 A consistent sleep schedule in a quiet, dark sleep environment is vital to reducing stress.